-I don’t know of any women who enter into a romantic relationship with the intention of losing themselves, being monitored, controlled, or abused by the same man who once promised to love and cherish them for the rest of their lives.
+I don’t think any woman enters into a romantic relationship with the intention of losing herself, being monitored, controlled, or abused by her spouse.

-Yet it happens.
-Unfortunately, more often than we think.
+Yet it happens… Unfortunately, more often than many of us think.

-I know this to be true not only from the hundreds of brave and courageous ladies I’ve worked very closely with over the past few years, but also from my own very challenging first hand experience.
+I know this to be true, not only from the hundreds of brave and courageous ladies I’ve worked closely with since 2015, but also from my challenging first-hand experience.

 I later learned that this intense love bombing phenomenon is all too common for a narcissist; a massive red flag that I totally missed at the time.